Could It Be CSID?

 4-4-4 Simple Oral Sugar (Sucrose) Challenge

 A qualitative assessment of the ability to digest sugar can be made by observing, over a 4-hour period, the GI response to drinking a solution of 4 tablespoons of sugar dissolved in 4 ounces of water.
 Individuals with CSID may experience severe GI symptoms.
-Thus, this test is not appropriate for infants, young children, diabetics, or the elderly.
+Thus, this test is not appropriate for infants, young children, patients with diabetes, or the elderly.

 Unless combined with a clinical history of chronic, postprandial GI symptoms and/or normal small bowel histology, none of these diagnostic tests, which detect sucrase deficiency, are able to differentiate between primary sucrase deficiency, which is a part of CSID, and secondary or acquired sucrase deficiency.